 When we sit back, we look at it, and it’s always because we aren’t as close to God at that moment.
 We haven’t been intentional with our time with him.
 So, we’ve been growing farther from God.
 It changes the way you treat people that change your heart when you do that.

 So, it’s so important to stay close to God.
 When you’re close to God, you’re going live like Jesus.
 You’re going to love like Jesus.
 You’re going to treat your spouse so much better.
-It’s super important to realize that as much as you love your spouse, you think they’re lovely.
+It’s important to realize that as much as you love your spouse, you think they’re lovely.

 They’re not perfect, and they can’t be everything for you.
-Only God can do if we are not focusing on God and making him the center of our relationship.
+Only God can do this if we are not focusing on God and making him the center of our relationship.

 5. Learn Love Languages